zumo64/redis-elastic-integration/README.md

 # run a test that connects to boths  databases randomly so we can see events in Kibana

 cd /tmp
+# Create a 1 node cluster and enable audit logs
 ./setup.sh --create-cluster

+# create 2 databases for testing
 ./setup.sh --create-db

 # check every thing is OK
 rladlmin status

-# Generate connections to the 2 databases created above
+# Generate connections (random duration) to the 2 databases created above
 ./setup.sh --run-connect 1 50 &
 ./setup.sh --run-connect 2 50 &

 ````

+Note1: Sometimes the REST commands report a connection failure to `localhost` In that case, try again a few times and usually it worls..   use the container IP address otherwise.
+Note2: the random number generation doesn't work as well as expected

 # Visualize dashboard

-Give it a few minutes (5 minutes) to let the transform kick in and aggregate enough metrics then open Kibana Dashboard "Redis Connection Status"
+Give it a few minutes (5 minutes) to let the transform kick in and aggregate enough metrics then open Kibana Dashboard `Redis Connection Status`

 You can use the following things :